weglide/flugfeld/README.md

 The tiles are also automatically uploaded to S3 with the current date in the filename, e.g. airport-2024-04-10.pmtiles AWS Lambda functions is then serving individual tiles on the fly from this .pmtiles file.

+The tiles are reachable at the following URL: https://wgld-protomaps.b-cdn.net/airport-2024-04-10/{z}/{x}/{y}.mvt (adjust the date to the date of last CI run).

 ## Contributing

 ### Missing airfield